SEC Insider Trading Tracker — Form 4 API avatar

 ParameterTypeRequiredDefaultDescription

-dateFromStringNo30 days agoStart date for filtering filings (YYYY-MM-DD format)
+dateFromStringNo30 days agoStart date (YYYY-MM-DD)

 Example input: